minhphan03/apple-music-replay/README.md

 # Apple Music Replay Data Tracker
 **Apple Music Replay** is a weekly updated playlist that tracks and ranks songs based on amount of listening every year.
-It was introduced by Apple Music, a music streaming platform by Apple, in 2019 as a year-end playlist feature like Spotify Wrapped whic is generated every year.
+It was introduced by Apple Music, a music streaming platform by Apple, in 2019 as a year-end playlist feature like Spotify Wrapped which is generated every year.

 **This is not an automatic tracker** as there are immeasurable obstacles to overcome automatic webscraping such as two-factor authentication (remote Apple Music) and OS navigation (local iTunes).